muratk3n/thirdwave/en/README.md

 DJT should take a page out of Turktiggerstan handbook; blame the son-in-law for everything and cleanse yourself of all ills.

 Too late for the election of course.
-Thats a loss.
+Loss for DJT.
+Sad.

 ---